Domestic students must submit the following information to the Office of Admissions.

 To be admitted as a transfer student, applicants must have a minimum GPA of 2.25 in 30 transferable quarter credit hours of college work.
 Applicants who present a transferable associate’s degree or an Oregon Transfer Module (OTM) will be admitted with a minimum cumulative transferable GPA of 2.00.
 Students who have accumulated fewer than 30 transferable credits of college work must also meet the freshman admission requirements.

 1. Writing proficiency requirement.
-To be admitted as a transfer student, applicants must satisfactorily complete Writing 121 or its approved equivalent with a C- or better.
+To be admitted as a transfer student, applicants must satisfactorily complete a writing course satisfying one of the University’s writing requirements (e.g. WR 121) or its approved equivalent with a C- or better.

 2. Second language proficiency requirement.
-All resident students must meet the second language proficiency requirement described in 2e of the Freshman Admission Requirements section.
+All resident students must meet the second language proficiency requirement described in 2e of the Freshman Admission Requirements section (p.
+4).

 3. Academic probation/disqualification from other institutions.
 Academic probation/disqualification will not affect the admissibility of a student whose complete academic record meets the minimum admission requirements in effect at the time of application.